Trolleybuses in Valparaíso: Fleet after 2010

 As of July 2010, the serviceable fleet included 23 trolleybuses.
 In January 2019 the number was unchanged, but with 18 newly acquired ex-Lucerne trolleybuses having replaced all of the fleet's older Swiss trolleybuses.
-Pullman-Standard trolleybuses built between 1946 and 1952 still made up more than half of the active (in service) fleet in 2015, but by 2019 they accounted for only nine of the 23 active vehicles.
-In 2022 it was reported that all Pullman-Standard trolleybuses were stored out of service and only the ex-Lucerne NAW vehicles were in operation.
+Pullman-Standard trolleybuses built between 1946 and 1952 still made up more than half of the active (in service) fleet in 2015, but by 2019 they accounted for only nine of the 23 active vehicles, and only two or three returned to service in 2021 after all Pullmans were temporarily withdrawn in the first months of the COVID-19 pandemic.
+In 2022, it was reported that all Pullman-Standard trolleybuses were stored out of service and only the ex-Lucerne NAW vehicles were in operation.
+Other sources indicated that one or two Pullmans continued to be used in service from time to time.
+However, the last active Pullman trolleybus, No. 859, was withdrawn after operation on 8 March 2023.